ehmicky/modern-errors/README.md

     // ...
   }

-  // Any known or unknown error (from that specific library) if (error instanceof AnyError) {
+  // Any error (from that specific library) if (error instanceof AnyError) {
     // ...
   }